 Being a Student in London: A Survival Guide

-If you are about to head off to university in London, you are probably feeling excited yet a little daunted.
-And that’s understandable.
-If you are moving away from home for the first time, there are many things that you need to get your head around – from doing your own washing to budgeting.
-And then there’s starting a new course, meeting new people and getting to know a new neighbourhood.
+As students have already headed off to university in London, they may feel excited yet a little daunted—and that’s understandable.
+Having moved away from home for the first time, they navigate many new responsibilities, from doing their own washing to budgeting.
+They also start a new course, meet new people, and get to know a new neighbourhood.

 London is a fantastic city that can provide you with just about anything (legal) that you want, and as long as you are (a little) sensible and get your priorities right, there’s no reason why you can’t get a great degree whilst having the time of your life.